SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Introduction

 \section{Introduction}

 The deployment of DNNs on resource-constrained edge devices has become a major challenge in the widespread availability of Internet of Things (IoT) ecosystems.
-While modern architectures achieve high accuracy in tasks such as 3D object recognition, their computational and memory requirements often exceed the capabilities of low-power hardware commonly found in edge devices.
+While modern architecture achieves high accuracy in tasks such as 3D object recognition, their computational and memory requirements often exceed the capabilities of low-power hardware commonly found in edge devices.
 This problem raises a fundamental question: how can complex vision models be adapted to heterogeneous edge devices without compromising task performance?

 Multi-View inference offers a natural setting in which this problem manifests.
-In systems such as the Multi-View Convolutional Neural Network (MVCNN) \cite{su_multi-view_2015}, a state-of-the-art architecture for 3D object recognition, where distinct 2D images of an object are processed in parallel by separate feature extractors.
+In Multi-View Convolutional Neural Network (MVCNN) \citep{su_multi-view_2015}, a state-of-the-art (SOTA) architecture for 3D object recognition, where distinct 2D images of an object are processed in parallel by separate feature extractors.
 These are typically deployed across multiple edge nodes, before feature aggregation, and classification at a central server.
-As illustrated in Figure \ref{fig:example-use-case}, such a configuration might involve a roadside monitoring system, where each camera feeds into a local edge device tasked with extracting view-specific features for classifying vehicles such as cars and trucks to calculate traffic violations and road traffic conditions.
-Using multiple perspectives of 3D objects has shown greater accuracy and performance when compared to using just one view as illustrated by \cite{su_multi-view_2015}.
-But, while this distributed design enables spatial parallelism, it also exposes the system to the combined constraints of per-device memory budgets, variable compute capacities, and global accuracy requirements.
+As illustrated in Figure \ref{fig:fig-1}, such a configuration might involve a roadside monitoring system, where each camera feeds into a local edge device tasked with extracting view-specific features for classifying vehicles such as cars and trucks to identify traffic violations and road traffic conditions.
+But, while this distributed design enables spatial parallelism, it also exposes the system to the combined constraints of per-device memory budgets, variable compute capacities, and global accuracy requirements. \\ Uniform model compression, such as applying identical pruning ratios across all views, fails to account for two critical asymmetries: (i) the unequal contribution of individual views to classification accuracy, and (ii) the heterogeneous computational capabilities of the devices hosting them.
+Aggressive pruning of highly informative views on capable hardware, or insufficient compression on devices with lower memory, can degrade the accuracy or violate memory constraints, respectively.
+Moreover, the failure of one of these devices would greatly degrade the performance of the framework, making it infeasible for real-world deployment.
+While prior research has explored model compression and distributed inference independently, SlimEdge occupies a unique position by treating these as a unified system-level challenge.
+Unlike standard uniform pruning, which assumes all input views are equally valuable, our framework recognizes the informational asymmetry inherent in multi-view data.
+Furthermore, while existing hardware-aware methods focus on static performance, SlimEdge is one of the first to integrate dynamic device availability into the pruning optimization loop, ensuring the system remains functional even when the physical topology changes mid-inference.
+The technical advantages of SlimEdge over current state-of-the-art deployment strategies are summarized in Table \ref{tab:tab-1}.